Thrustmaster: Ferrari partnership

-In 1999, Thrustmaster made their first ever replica wheel of the Ferrari 360 Modena followed in 2002 when a wheel was inspired by seven-time world champion Michael Schumacher.
+In 1999, Thrustmaster made its first ever replica wheel of the Ferrari 360 Modena followed in 2002 when a wheel was inspired by seven-time world champion Michael Schumacher.
 After three years, Thrustmaster came out with the Enzo racing wheel.
 The next wheel to be released was in May 2010 when the concept of the Ferrari Wireless GT Cockpit 430 Scuderia Edition racing wheel comes out.
 In July of that same year the Cockpit is named "Product of the Month" and crowned "#1 Racing Wheel" for July/August by Spanish magazine Playmania.

 Then in August 2011, the 458 Italia wheel is released making the first time a wheel was licensed by Microsoft.
-At the 2011 Italian Grand Prix in Monza, Italy, they unveiled new products under the Ferrari license.
+At the 2011 Italian Grand Prix in Monza, Italy, it unveiled new products under the Ferrari license.
 The two products were the Ferrari F1 Wheel Integral T500 and the Ferrari F1 Wheel Add-on.
 Later in 2011 with Ferrari they made two Thrustmaster Gamepads under the colors of the Ferrari 150th Italia.
 They were the F1 Wireless Gamepad Ferrari 150th Italia Alonso Edition and the F1 Dual Analog Gamepad Ferrari 150th Italia Exclusive Edition.
 2013 saw the release of the TX Racing Wheel 458 Italia Edition with Brushless motors and magnetic sensors.

 In 2014, came the release of the most affordable wheel to ever have an official Microsoft License at just under US$100, the Ferrari 458 Spider Racing Wheel.
 2015 had the release of the T150 Ferrari Wheel Force Feedback.
 In 2018, the last Ferrari product with Thrustmaster at the time bundled with the T.Racing Scuderia Ferrari Edition headset and the 599xx Evo wheel, was released.
 In 2021, Thrustmaster unveiled a sim racing replica of the Ferrari SF1000 wheel.